-It is best to talk to your partner as soon as possible.
-This way, your symptoms of vaginal dryness, or brain fog will not leave them perplexed and worried about your health.
-You might feel shy or uncomfortable as you open up about these things.
+The best time to talk to your partner about your menopause symptoms and how they're affecting your life is as soon as possible.
+They may already be perplexed and worried about you.
+You might feel shy or uncomfortable as you open up about vaginal dryness or brain fog.
+And while you may know that all of this is a natural part of life, your partner may be totally in the dark.
 If this is the case, always keep in mind that menopause is a very natural stage in the life of every woman.
 So nothing is embarrassing about your body and your symptoms.
 Here are some tips that could help guide you through the talk with your partner.

-Giving your romantic partner more info about how you feel and what you are going through in menopause will be very helpful for your relationship.
-It was found that the better a man’s knowledge about menopause, the higher is the marital satisfaction of his partner (1).
+Giving your romantic partner more info about how you feel can actually be very helpful for your relationship.
+A recent study has shown that more knowledge on the topic of menopause can increase the marital satisfaction of his partner.
 Being open and honest also goes a long way for your mutual trust.
-Do not forget to thank your partner for being supportive of this important stage in your life.
-If you tackle menopause together, as a team, it will be much easier to manage for both of you.
+If you tackle menopause together, as a team, with love, empathy and understanding, it will be much easier to manage for both of you.

-Make it clear what symptoms of menopause you have and how severe they are.
-It is essential to make your partner feel loved and appreciated and have their support in return.
+Make it clear what symptoms of menopause you have and the severity.
 For many women, menopause brings a decrease in sex drive because of hormone changes.
 Low libido can also happen because of tiredness, lack of sleep, mental clarity issues, or vaginal discomfort, which are all common in menopausal women.